yurivish/made-of-bits/rust-playground/made-of-bits/README.md

 # Made of Bits

 This library is the product of my explorations into [succinct data structures](https://en.wikipedia.org/wiki/Succinct_data_structure) for data visualization.
-It implements several bit vector types with [rank and select operations](https://en.wikipedia.org/wiki/Succinct_data_structure#Succinct_indexable_dictionaries), each specialized to a particular data pattern (dense, sparse, run-length-encoded).
+It implements several bit vector types with [rank and select operations](https://en.wikipedia.org/wiki/Succinct_data_structure#Succinct_indexable_dictionaries), each specialized to a particular data pattern:

 - The [dense](https://github.com/yurivish/made-of-bits/blob/main/rust-playground/made-of-bits/src/bitvec/dense.rs) bit vector is based on the approach proposed in [Fast, Small, Simple Rank/Select on Bitmaps](https://www.dcc.uchile.cl/~gnavarro/ps/sea12.1.pdf).
 - The [sparse](https://github.com/yurivish/made-of-bits/blob/main/rust-playground/made-of-bits/src/bitvec/sparse.rs) bit vector is implemented using [Elias-Fano encoding](https://www.antoniomallia.it/sorted-integers-compression-with-elias-fano-encoding.html).
 - The [run-length-encoded](https://github.com/yurivish/made-of-bits/blob/main/rust-playground/made-of-bits/src/bitvec/rle.rs) bit vector uses an idea I developed together with [Gonzalo Navarro](https://users.dcc.uchile.cl/~gnavarro/), which is a tweak to a RLE bit vector described in his [book](https://www.amazon.com/Compact-Data-Structures-Practical-Approach/dp/1107152380) to improve the efficiency of rank queries.
 We wrote a [technical note](https://yuri.is/pdfing/weighted_range_quantile_queries.pdf) about it.